kosamad/little-explorers/TESTING.md

 While most contrast issues were addressed, some persist with elements inherited from Materialize form input components.
 ____

-## Performance

-The site was run through the Google Chrome Developer tool Lighthouse to assess it's performance.
-The scores for each page are listed below.

-** light house results

-**other content - testing results (manual)

-___

 # Manual Testing